Fury-Labs/furya/tests/localosmosis/README.md

 sudo apt install docker-compose -y
 ```

-## 1. LocalOsmosis - No Initial State
+## 1. LocalFurya - No Initial State

-The following commands must be executed from the root folder of the Osmosis repository.
+The following commands must be executed from the root folder of the Furya repository.

 1. Make any change to the furya code that you want to test

-2. Initialize LocalOsmosis:
+2. Initialize LocalFurya:

 ```bash
 make localnet-init